 Ingredients

 - Flour - most buttermilk rusk recipes call for self-raising/self-rising flour.
 This is basically plain, standard grade or cake flour (South Africa) that already contains baking powder.
+See notes for a plain flour substitute under substitutions/variations.

 - Sugar - I used caster sugar in this recipe because it tends to melt and incorporate more easily into the batter.
 However, you can use granulated white sugar.

-- Buttermilk gives these rusks their flavour.
+- Buttermilk gives these rusks their flavor.

 - Baking soda (bicarbonate of soda or bread soda) is added to the flour to give a bit more lift because we do knead this dough a little bit.
 Baking soda reacts with the acidity of the buttermilk.